SVP-26_Banner

 Following Submission of Your Abstract

-• Upon successful submission of your abstract you will receive an e-mail confirmation that includes the submission ID number, log in name, password, and abstract details.
-If you do not receive an e-mail confirmation, please log back into the site to complete your submission or contact meetings@vertpaleo.org for assistance.
+• A confirmation will be sent upon successful submission of your abstract to the email address associated with your user profile.
+If you do not receive an email confirmation, please log back into the site to complete your submission or contact meetings@vertpaleo.org for assistance.

 • You may also receive email notifications about submissions on which you are a co-author.
 Make sure you receive a confirmation for the correct abstract you have submitted to assure it has been completed in the online submission system.